Are you living a purpose-driven life? Is your life full of meaning, wonder, and fulfillment? Are you happy?

 I have found myself doing things in the past simply because I was afraid of falling behind or missing out—not because I valued the activity, the reward, or the outcome.

 I see so many people around the world following the Dave Ramsey plan and eating beans and rice to become debt free.
-For a short time, I thought my wife and I should be trying to live debt free using the Ramsey plan too.
-“Everyone is doing this!”
+For a short time, I thought my wife and I should be trying to live debt free using Dave’s Seven Baby Steps too.
+“Everyone is doing this!
+We should be too!”

 We do have financial goals that include savings, retirement, and debt-reduction, but our values of living in the present, having fun, and building fond memories outweigh our values for future security and wealth.